 - Theory: Is an idea why things work the way they do.

 In financial economics empirical observations and theory are tied together by scientific method.
 Forming a hypothesis > collecting data > testing the hypothesis by analyzing the data.
 Paul Samuelson brought forward the idea in 1965 that we would expect prices to change as investors expectations adapt to new information.
-This theoretical explanation is called the fair game model.
+This theoretical explanation goes by the name; the fair game model.
 This model brought meaning to the randomness of stock prices.
-This was followed by the ground breaking paper of Eugene Fama: Efficient Capital Markets: A review of Theory and Empirical Work (Fama, 1970).
+Following this in 1970; the ground breaking paper of Eugene Fama: Efficient Capital Markets: A review of Theory and Empirical Work (Fama, 1970).
 In summary: Fama formalized an empirical approach to testing the theory of market efficiency.